-The seal was the only tricky part.
-I wanted the flat seal to stick out an inch on each side, so I made my cut 10 inches longer than my window frame, accounting for the 1×4’s that would flank either side of the window.
+The sill was the only tricky part.
+I wanted the flat sill to stick out an inch on either side, so I made my cut 10 inches longer than my window frame, accounting for the 1×4’s that would flank either side of the window.
 Once I had it cut, I held the board up to the window, measured five inches down and three inches deep, marking a square on either end of the board.
 This is where my 1×2’s come into play.
 The window frame was roughly five inches deep, I knew I wanted one-inch overhang plus the 1×4 footer would mean I needed two inches from the end of the drywall…still gotcha?

 The next part was the super technical DIYer approved part, see the divider in between the two windows?
 I put my board up against the wall, holding my marks up to the window edge and marked off where the center wall was.
 No extra measuring needed…I wouldn’t always suggest that.
 Chris used the jigsaw to cut out the three notches.
 He was afraid I would harm myself, pewf.

-Then, I held my breath as we put the board up to the window, and by some miracle, it fit!
+Then, I held my breath as we placed the board up to the window, and by some miracle, it fit!
 We did go back and trim just a sliver off the ends to make it flush against the window.